 Linen: Made from the fibers of the flax plant and laborious (and therefore expensive) to manufacture, linen is the ideal fabric for hot weather.
 In fact, mummies were usually wrapped in linen as a sign of purity and wealth (and do you know how hot it is in Egypt?).
-Linen constitutes a large portion of Spring/Summer clothes, including shirts, blazers, pants, bags, etc...
-After buying my first linen button down this past Spring, I definitely have plans to have more as the fabric is substantially more breathable than my OCBDs.
-Since linen is usually associated with the warmer months, it's advisable to buy linen shirts in more vibrant colors like light blue, lime green, and orange; however, you can never go wrong with neutrals either.
+Linen constitutes a large portion of Spring/Summer clothes, including shirts, blazers, pants, bags, etc… After buying my first linen button down this past Spring, I definitely have plans to have more as the fabric is substantially more breathable than my OCBDs, though it does wrinkle easier (my solution is a cheap handheld steamer like this).
 For a truly versatile wardrobe, a man must be prepared for whatever elements nature can throw at him, so linen is a key fabric to combat the summer heat.

 Gingham: This is a mid-weight pattern woven from cotton or blended yarn, and is always checkered in white plus another bold color.
 Usually worn in S/S, gingham is often mistaken with plaid, though the patterns differ; Gingham is white with another color and has equally spaced lines, while plaid can be any combination of colors any varying line spacing.
-Gingham is a very "busy" pattern, so it's not the easiest to pair into fits.
-I'd recommend either a blue or red one, though black gingham stays true to the style if brighter colors aren’t your thing.
+Gingham is a very “busy” pattern, so it’s not the easiest to pair into fits.
+I’d recommend either a blue or red one, though black gingham stays true to the style if brighter colors aren’t your thing.
 Don’t go overboard with distracting patterns like this as the key to a solid basic wardrobe is simplicity and cohesion.

-Not much needs to be said about sweaters besides that they keep you warm and they can be utilized in both casual and more formal attire.
-For a basic wardrobe, stick to safer neutral colors (heather gray, dark gray, navy, black, beige) as they're easiest to create cooporative outfits with.
-There are several different types of styles and materials, so we'll go over a few:
+Not much needs to be said about sweaters besides that they keep you warm and they can be wornfor both casual and more formal attire.
+For men’s wardrobe essentials, stick to safer neutral colors (heather gray, dark gray, navy, black, beige) as they’re easiest to create cohesive outfits with.
+There are several different types of styles and materials, so we’ll go over a few:

 Cable knit: Though more a method of knitting than just a category of sweater, cableknit sweaters are great for giving off a chunky look.
 This makes them an excellent choice for the colder months.
 Cable knit sweaters are a wardrobe essential because their texture alone defeats the need for any sort of pattern, which sets them apart from your other pullovers.
 I’d recommend at least one cable knit just so your sweater lineup has some texture variety.
 Go for gray or navy.

 Wool: Obviously not just used for sweaters, but wool is probably the second most common material for sweaters next to cotton.
 Wool comes in several different varieties such as merino, lambswool, and shetland.
-Wool sweaters are very warm, but can sometimes be itchy so it may be a good move to layer a t-shirt underneath a wool sweater (make sure the shirt's color doesn't peek through the sweater).
+Wool sweaters are very warm, but can sometimes be itchy so it may be a good move to layer a t-shirt underneath a wool sweater (make sure the shirt’s color doesn’t peek through the sweater).
 I like this one from Smartwool, though it’s a blend of different fabrics.

 Henley: Okay, so this isn’t even a type of sweater, but I figured it was similar enough to include in the same category.
 Popularized by Dexter (not really but also maybe), henleys are a must-have in a basic wardrobe as they look stylsh standalone or while layered underneath something else.
 It wouldn’t be a poor choice to pick up one or two henleys (I’d say white plus gray or navy).